Biochemistry and Molecular Biology Track

 Primary, secondary and tertiary structure of proteins; enzyme mechanisms; enzyme kinetics.

-EBS 513 /EBS 613 Biochemistry II: Introduction to Molecular Biology
+EBS 513 / EBS 613 Biochemistry II: Introduction to Molecular Biology4 credits

-EBS 515 /EBS 615 Environmental and Biomolecular History of the Earth
+EBS 515 /EBS 615 Environmental and Biomolecular History of the Earth4 credits

 This course will explore the origin and evolution of the environment, including physical, chemical and biological contributions and interactions.
 Topics will be taught along a timeline from the origin of the earth to present day, and will include the biological and chemical evolution of Earth; an introduction to metabolism and microbial energetics; effect of the environment on microbial growth, activity and processes; microbial interactions and evolution of higher organisms.

 EBS 516 /EBS 616 Metals in Environmental & Human Health

 This course covers bioinorganic chemistry in environmental systems.
 Topics will include oxidation-reduction cycles, metal speciation, receptors and uptake systems, micronutrient requirements and utilization, enzymology and distribution of enzymes in the environment.